roy-subhojeet/POC-Chatbot-ElasticSearch-CosineSimilarity-SBERT/README.md

 ### Dependencies

-- `sentence_transformers`
 - `elasticsearch`
 - `json`
-- `time`
-- `tqdm.autonotebook`
-- `traceback`

 ### Description

-This approach uses Elasticsearch and sentence embeddings to index and search a corpus of questions.
+This approach uses Elasticsearch to index and search a corpus of questions.
 The code snippet reads questions and answers from a JSON file, creates embeddings for each question using Sentence Transformers, and then indexes these in Elasticsearch.
 Users can interactively search the indexed questions.

 ### Usage